raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-In this step, you will program the **Main Panda** sprite to walk through each of the five Green Goal backdrops.
+In this step, you will program the **Main Panda** sprite to walk through five different backdrops.

 You will use the `broadcast`{:class="block3events"} blocks, which are messages that are sent by a sprite for some or all other sprites to receive.
 If you have completed the [Focus on the prize](https://learning-admin.raspberrypi.org/en/projects/focus-on-the-prize){:target="\_blank"} project in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself){:target="\_blank"} pathway, you will be familiar with `broadcast`{:class="block3events"} blocks.